 Make sure you let us know the bus number you are on, the date and the time.
 We’ll check the bus as soon as it arrives back in our depot.

-We limit the amount of data a device can use to 100MB for both uploading and downloading data, which is the average that our customers are currently using so we hope that the majority of our customers will not be inconvenienced or even notice this change and more customers can benefit and access the Wi-Fi when they want to.
+We limit the amount of data a device can use to 100MB for both uploading and downloading data, which is the average that our customers use.
 This limit is reset every day at midnight.

 For other questions and answers related to Wi-Fi please see our FAQs